Cultural Criminology - Master of Science programme

 Programme-specific documents

-In addition to the documents mentioned under Step 2, you must also submit a statement of purpose (of around one page) when you apply for this programme.
+In addition to the documents mentioned under Step 2, you must also submit a statement of purpose (letter of intent) of around one page when you apply for this programme.

 Tuition fees